A True Scuba Diver's Paradise

 Currency – Philippine Peso.
 Credit cards are widely accepted.

-Major Airports –There are four international airports in the Philippines: the Ninoy Aquino International Airport in Manila, Clark International Airport in Angeles City, Mactan-Cebu International Airport in Lapu-Lapu City, Cebu and the Francisco Bangoy International Airport in Davao City.
+Major Airports –There are several international airports in the Philippines including the Ninoy Aquino International Airport in Manila, Clark International Airport in Angeles City, Mactan-Cebu International Airport in Lapu-Lapu City, the Francisco Bangoy International Airport in Davao City, and Kalibo International Airport in Kalibo.

 Electricity – 220 volts, 60 Hz.
 Internet is common in cities and tourist areas.

-Locate PADI Dive Shops and Resorts in Philippines.
+Locate a PADI Dive Shop in the Philippines